FREQUENTLY ASKED QUESTIONS (FAQs)

 Q - Do you charge postage?

 A - Yes.
 The cost of the custom boxing and postage charges are added to the total price.
-The custom boxing and packaging is approx $30 and weighs normally 1.8 to 2kg for an average pair of guards.
-Here is a link to the Australia Post international calculator.
+The custom boxing and packaging is approx $30 and weighs normally 1.5 to 1.9kg for an average pair of guards.
+Here is a link to the Australia Post international calculator CLICK HERE.
 Just enter your weight estimate and destination country.

-For Australian customers, here is a link to the Australia Post domestic calculator table.
-Once again add approx $30 and 1.8kg.
+For Australian customers, here are a couple of examples: 5-6KG to Sydney/Melbourne $45, North QLD $55, Once again add approx $30 for packaging.

 Q - Where is your workshop?
 Can I visit?